 Now is the time to prove that your business doesn’t just talk about putting your customers first, you really mean it.
 Before you send that marketing email urging them to buy a sale item before it’s too late, consider their state of mind.
 Depending where they’re located, your customers might be craving more meaningful experiences like a meal at their favourite restaurant after many weeks of lockdown, or wishing the borders would open so they can visit friends and family.
 An overly price-driven message could alienate them.
 You can prevent this by introducing a human element to the offer, such as donating a portion of your proceeds to a local charity.

 Of course, some customers are happy to escape the chaos of the outside world with a little retail therapy.
-But even if they’re receptive to a more traditional marketing message, you should still consider how their buying habits may have changed during COVID-19.
+But even if they’re receptive to a more traditional marketing message, you should still consider how their buying habits may have changed over the years.
 A survey by Shopify found that 38% of merchants are introducing new products this Black Friday and Cyber Monday to capture some of the increased demand for furniture, homewares, board games, self-case and leisure wear.
 Make sure you tailor your offering to your customers’ current needs.

 Don’t skimp on customer support

 Online shoppers naturally have questions about the look, fit and feel of various products, when their order will arrive and how to make a return, but unlike in-store shoppers, they can’t simply ask the nearest staff member for help.
 You can mitigate a lot of these questions with a clear and comprehensive FAQ section on your website, and for any remaining issues, a friendly and responsive customer support team goes a long way to creating a positive online shopping experience.
 But a sudden spike in traffic during a major sale like Black Friday and Cyber Monday can throw even the best customer support team into disarray, and potentially cause permanent damage to your brand.